 - Complera, which contains emtricitabine (NRTI), rilpivirine (NNRTI), and tenofovir disoproxil fumarate (NRTI)

-- Stribild, which contains elvitegravir (integrase inhibitor), cobicistat, emtricitabine (NRTI), tenofovir disoproxil fumarate (NRTI)
+- Stribild, which contains elvitegravir (integrase inhibitor), cobicistat, emtricitabine (NRTI), and tenofovir disoproxil fumarate (NRTI)

-- Triumeq, which contains dolutegravir (integrase inhibitor), abacavir (NRTI), lamivudine (NRTI)
+- Triumeq, which contains dolutegravir (integrase inhibitor), abacavir (NRTI), and lamivudine (NRTI)

-Yet adding more drugs to one pill can also lead to more side effects, because each drug comes with its own set of risks.
+On the other hand, adding more drugs to one pill can also lead to more side effects.
+That’s because each drug comes with its own set of risks.
 If you develop a side effect, it can be hard to tell which of the drugs in the pill caused it.

-Choosing an HIV treatment is a very important decision.
-You should make your decision together with your doctor.
+Choosing an HIV treatment is an important decision.
+You should make your decision with your doctor.
 Discuss the benefits and risks of single tablets versus a combination pill.
 Choose the option that best suits your lifestyle and health.